BryceCanyonCounty/bcc-boats/README.md

 ## Features
 - Buy and sell boats through the boat shops
 - Craft or Purchase a portable canoe and carry it with you to explore remote waterways
-- Adjust the top speed of steam-powered boats
+- Adjustable speed on steam-powered boats
 - Boat Shop in Guarma with calm seas to explore
  - Can use bcc-guarma for access
 - Individual inventory for owned boats (size configurable per boat model)
+- Inventory can be shared / Will also allow looting
 - Boats can be driven across the map without sinking
 - Choose cash or gold in the menu for purchases
 - Shop hours may be set individually for each shop or disabled to allow the shop to remain open